College of Liberal Arts James Meredith Changemaker Award

 Please watch your email and/or the College of Liberal Arts website for additional information in the new year!
 Any questions about the award can be directed to Kirsten Dellinger, Associate Dean for Diversity, Equity, and Inclusion, College of Liberal Arts at email@example.com or Valeria Ross, Program Manager for Diversity, Equity, and Inclusion, College of Liberal Arts at firstname.lastname@example.org.

 History and Background

-On September, 28, 2022, Lee M. Cohen, dean of the College of Liberal Arts, announced the James Meredith Changemaker Award, which will recognize graduating undergraduate students of the College who have helped broaden access, participation and opportunities in higher education for minorities or individuals from underrepresented groups.
+On September, 28, 2022, Lee M. Cohen, dean of the College of Liberal Arts, announced the James Meredith Changemaker Award, which will recognize graduating undergraduate students majoring in the College of Liberal Arts who have helped broaden access, participation and opportunities in higher education for minorities or individuals from underrepresented groups.

 Meredith, who in 1962 became the first African American student to enroll at the University of Mississippi, graduated in August 1963 with a bachelor’s degree in political science which is a major and an academic Department housed in the College of Liberal Arts.
 Following graduation, he continued to study political science at University of Ibadan in Nigeria before earning a law degree at Columbia University.

 Read more of Dean Cohen’s award announcement